ffxblue/interview-tests/test/wordpress-sidebar.md

 - Test WordPress environment to be hosted and publicly accessible (with username/password)
 - Local environment is ideally run via Docker
 - Frontend code is ideally Typescript
-- Custom panel has functional tests
+- Code has unit and/or functional tests

 ## Deliverables